What Does an Environmental Consultant Do in Construction?

 6. Worker Health and Safety Protection

-Sustainable building practices are good not only for the environment but also for workers.
-Between choosing safer materials, identifying any known pathogens or contaminants, and protecting worksites from geological hazards, environmental consultants can draft construction safety plans that make worksites safer for crews.
+Between choosing safer materials, identifying any known pathogens or contaminants, and protecting worksites from geological hazards, environmental consultants can draft construction safety plans that improve worker safety culture and reduce liability.

 Benefits of Hiring an Environmental Consultant

-- Promote sustainable building practices that increase reputation, marketability, and final pricing
+• Enhanced Market Value: Promote sustainable building practices that increase the final pricing, marketability, and reputation of the project.

 Tips for Hiring an Environmental Consultant